nikuehn/MixedModels_Biases/docs/index.md

 rv <- as_draws_rvars(draws)
 ```

-For a real analsswe should probably run the chains with more observations, but for a quick demonstration this is enough.
+For a real analsys we should probably run the chains with more iterations, but for a quick demonstration this is enough.
-First we look ata summary of estimated standard deviations and correlation coefficients.
+First we look at a summary of estimated standard deviations and correlation coefficients.
 Overall, the fit is ok.